The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 Once the operator wants to close the facility, the plans will support their application for regulatory permission to close the GDF.
 This includes dismantling and removing the surface facilities.

-For some time after the nuclear site licence has been withdrawn, the operator will still have responsibilities under their environmental permit for the GDF.
 The Environment Agency will need to be satisfied that the site will meet standards to protect people and the environment before they will allow the operator to surrender (give up) their environmental permit.

 Guidance for the developer